mabasic/mariobasic-n7/content/posts/2019-09-26-abandoned-laravel-extension.md

 title: "Abandoned Laravel Extension"
 author: "Mario Bašić"
 date: "2019-09-26"
-excerpt: "I've realized that there is no need for this extension because you can use Ulauncher shortcuts instead.
-Let me show you."
+excerpt: "I've realized that there is no need for this extension because you can use Ulauncher shortcuts instead."
 ---

 At the start of this month, I've created an extension for [Ulauncher - Application launcher for Linux](https://ulauncher.io/) which enables you to open Laravel documentation on a specific page in two steps and by using just your keyboard.
 It was great and I've found it very useful, since almost everyday, a couple of times a day, I would visit the Laravel documentation.
 Because of my frequent visits to the documentation website I know a lot of URLs by memory.
 My knowledge of the documentation URLs, and having this extension installed made accessing the documentation very fast.

 I've made this extension to work the same as the **Google search shortcut** in Ulauncher.